 unset($data['_t']);

-// After unsetting _p, _n and _t, the remaining are event properties
+// After unsetting _p, _n and _t, the remaining values are event properties

 $attributes = $data;